Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 JMagickContentTransformer not available:
 ERROR [AbstractImageMagickContentTransformer]
 ImageMagickContentTransformer not available:
 Failed to execute command: imconvert ...
 ```

-These issues will not cause the server to fail.
-Content Services is reporting that external document
-transformation engines are not available for use by the server.
-You can remove the transformation references if
+These issues won't cause the server to fail.
+Content Services is reporting that external document transformation engines are not available for use by the server.
+You can remove the transformation references if they're not required.
-they are not required.

-**JAVA_HOME**
+### JAVA_HOME

 Make sure the `JAVA_HOME` variable is set correctly for your Java installation.

-**FTP Socket**
+### FTP Socket

 Error message on server startup: